Kati Kovács

-Kati Kovács (born Katalin Anna Sarolta Kovács 25 October 1944), is a Ferenc Liszt and Kossuth Award-winning Hungarian pop-rock singer, performer, lyricist and actress.
+Kati Kovács (born Katalin Anna Sarolta Kovács 25 October 1944), is a Ferenc Liszt and Kossuth Award-winning Hungarian pop and rock singer, performer, lyricist and actress.

 She is one of the most famous singers of Hungary with dozens of recorded albums, awards and presentations in Hungary and abroad, and with international recognition and a very active career until today.

 Kovacs is known for her raspy and very strong mezzo-soprano singing voice which received wide praise from Hungarian music critics who have called her: "The Best Female Voice of Hungary".
 She can sing opera, rock, jazz, pop, dance, blues and rock and roll.

 Career

 She appeared first time on stage in 1962.
-She became the first famous nationally in 1965 when she won the seminal TV talent show in Hungary "Ki mit tud?".
-A year later, she achieved some even greater successes with her performance of the song I Won't Be Your Plaything (Nem leszek a játékszered) which won the TV Dance Song Festivals in Hungary in 1966.
+She became the first famous nationally in 1965 when she won the seminal TV talent show in Hungary Ki mit tud?.
+A year later, she achieved some even greater successes with her performance of the song "I Won't Be Your Plaything" ("Nem leszek a játékszered") which won the TV Dance Song Festivals in Hungary in 1966.

 In 1968 she played the leading roles in some films, for example The Girl.

-The psychedelic spiritual Lord Send Us Rain (Add már, uram, az esőt!) won the Hungarian Dance Song Festival and the German Song Contest in 1972.
+The psychedelic and spiritual song "Lord Send Us Rain!" ("Add már, uram, az esőt!") won the Hungarian Dance Song Festival and the German Song Contest in 1972.

-She worked with the Hungarian rock band Locomotiv GT on three albums (Kovács Kati & Locomotiv GT, Közel a naphoz and Kati) and a compilation (Rock and Roller).
+She worked with the Hungarian rock band Locomotiv GT on three studio albums (Kovács Kati & Locomotiv GT, Közel a naphoz and Kati) and a compilation album (Rock and roller).

-In 1974 she won the Castlebar Song Contest in Ireland with the song Roses Are Red, Violets Are Blue (Nálad lenni újra jó lenne).
+In 1974 she won the Castlebar Song Contest in Ireland with the song "Roses Are Red, Violets Are Blue" ("Nálad lenni újra jó lenne").

-She appeared as a singer in the 1977 Hungarian film Ök ketten (Women), which was directed by Márta Mészáros.
+She appeared as a singer in the 1977 Hungarian film The Two of Them (Ők ketten), which was directed by Márta Mészáros.

-Since 1979 she sang the covers of several disco and hit songs in Hungary originally performed by Donna Summer, Barbra Streisand, Laura Branigan, Madonna, Tanita Tikaram, Sam Brown, Anastacia etc.
+Since 1979 she sang cover versions of several disco and hit songs in Hungary originally performed by Donna Summer, Barbra Streisand, Laura Branigan, Madonna, Tanita Tikaram, Sam Brown, Anastacia etc.

-Besides singing, Kati Kovács also writes lyrics.
-One of her best known works which she also performed is the lyrics to Vangelis’ composition 1492: The Conquest of Paradise.
+Besides singing, Kovács also writes lyrics.
+One of her best known works which she also performed is the lyrics to Vangelis' composition "1492: Conquest of Paradise".

-Since 23 October 2009 she works with the psychedelic soul-beat band The Qualitons.
+Since 23 October 2009 she works with the psychedelic soul-beat band the Qualitons.
 They had a very successful concert in Budapest with the singer's rare beat and funk songs.
-It is said to be Kati's big comeback.
+It is said to be Kovács's big comeback.
 In 2010 they are on tour around the country.
-They were planning a new album together but their connection is lost.
+They were planning a new album together but they broke up.

-Christina Aguilera's 2010 single "Woohoo" contains a sample from the song Add már, uram, az esőt!.
+American singer-songwriter Christina Aguilera's 2010 single "Woohoo" contains a sample from the song "Add már, uram, az esőt!".